tahoe-lafs/pycryptopp/README.txt

 BOOK REVIEW

 If you are not already acquainted with modern cryptography, buy a copy of Ferguson and Schneier's book "Practical Cryptography" and read it.
 It is easy going and will increase your understanding greatly.

 ACKNOWLEDGEMENTS

 Thanks to Wei Dai and the contributors to Crypto++, Andrew M. Kuchling for his "pycrypto" library which inspired this one, and Brian Warner for help on Python packaging questions and a million other things besides.

 Zooko O'Whielacronx
 Boulder, Colorado
-December 17, 2007
+April 1, 2008
+(There is nothing funny in this README.txt)

 [1] http://pypi.python.org/pypi/pycryptopp
 [2] http://cryptopp.com